The ORBIT methodology in practice — where theory meets execution

 When barriers to building collapse, entrepreneurship explodes:

 What once required $30 million can now be accomplished with less than $1 million.
 The infinite ocean is real.
-ORBIT gives every fisherman a 1000x larger net.
+ORBIT gives every fisherman a dramatically larger net.

 The data dismantles the job-destruction narrative: